 Permaculture design combines plants, animals, buildings and people into integrated, productive and sustainable communities.

 Biodynamics uses accepted organic practices, but also incorporates the theory of planetary influences on plant life.

 Moon planting, specially prepared Biodynamic sprays and compost additives are part of this system.

 Biological Farming is based on soil health which is enhanced by active soil microbesthus feeding the soil, which enhances soil life and increases long-term fertility.

 Aquaponics is the science of growing plants utilizing fertilizer-enriched wastewater from fishponds.

 Healthy soil will grow healthy plants, which feed healthy animals and people.
 Kanjini practice organic gardening principles.

 Compost, manures, seaweed, mulches, worm cast, biogas solids and green manure crops build up the humus content in the soil and provide a natural source of food for plants.
 Initially natural fertilizers such as blood and bone and unprocessed rock minerals also add to the fertility.

-Kanjini will practice recycling of all plant, animal and human waste by composting, mulching, worm farming and biogas production.
+Kanjini will practice recycling of all plant, animal and human waste by composting, mulching, worm farming

 Non-Chemical control of Pests & Diseases